SebastienDaniel/relational-json/README.md

 # Relational JSON
 ### Converts a JSON data-schema into a relational data store
 Takes a JSON data structure and converts it into a database-like module allowing easy CRUD operations on immutable & relational objects (*no data duplication*).
+#### Motivation, or why use relational-json
+When building web applications, sooner or later you end up consuming data from various APIs.
+These data sources typically manage relational data from a SQL database.
+A common problem, in the front-end, arises when you update a relation.
+Whether you are changing the relation target (*i.e. changing the FK value*) or changing the relations' data itself, somehow you have to make sure that everything updates properly throughout your data store(s).

+A well known solution to this issue is Dan Abramov's [Normalizr library](https://github.com/gaearon/normalizr).
+Relational-JSON attempts to solve the same issue by making all data dynamically relational.
+It also provides immutability for better predictability.
+Both these libraries target the same issue, but use a different approach.
+If relational-json doesn't float your boat, I strongly recommend trying normalizr as an alternative.

 ## Installation
 ```
 npm install relational-json --save
 ```

+## Essential concepts
+Relational-JSON builds a **dynamic** data store of objects.
+Each object relates to other objects based on the following relations:
+- Extension (*inheritance*).
+Parent's become childrens' prototypes along the inheritance chain.
+- Aggregation (*one-to-one or one-to-many*)

 ## JSON data structure
 Create your relational data-structure (*JSON format*) following the instructions below: